smithWEBtek/swt-v3/app/assets/posts/aa.md

+review React, Redux and Javascript all week add resources to music-studio app
+  -get functional with Cloudinary API
+  -get functional with Soundcloud API

-blog daily
+blog from this repo
+  create workflow using existing placeholders in this app
+  organize wiki data model
-  create workflow using existing placeholders in this app feed the funnel with topics, sub-topics, ideas that are ripe prioritize the funnel, pick one, elaborate its outline and summary pick one of those and fill in some detail on first few sub-topics
+    feed the funnel with topics, sub-topics, ideas that are ripe prioritize the funnel, pick one, elaborate its outline and summary pick one of those and fill in some detail on first few sub-topics

-add resources to music-studio app organize wiki data model build out 3-4 varied projects
+build out 3-4 varied projects
   Cambridge Open Data
   VolunteerMatch
   Manchester NH Police/Fire/Ambulance/Drugs epidemic

-blog from this repo daily
-  use Markdown cheatsheet
-  explore quick way to publish Gists on Github w/same Markdown chops(?)

-  find that Rails gem that backs up all data into a file which can be restored quickly. it is kind of like seeds.rb file with rake db:hdcms, but produces a separate file of the data.

-review React, Redux and Javascript all week get functional with Cloudinary API get functional with Soundcloud API

 breadth
   languages:      Python, Java